 “I found the South in confusion and distress and restored it to freedom and tranquility.” ~Major General Nathanael Greene

-I’m currently writing a novel about General Greene titled “The Line of Splendor, A Novel of Nathanael Greene and the American Revolution”
+My biographical novel about General Nathanael Greene titled “The Line of Splendor, A Novel of Nathanael Greene and the American Revolution” is available on Amazon.
+Click on the cover to get your copy.

 Resources